rghnn/rghnn.github.io/index.md

 - I am a scientist, machine learning researcher, and triathlete.<br/>
-- I have broad science interets, Maths, statistics, economics, marketing, and recently social sciences.
+- I have broad science interets, machine learning, maths, statistics, economics, marketing, and medical sciences.
 I have done research works in generative models, natural language processing (NLP), MCMC and sampling methods, reinforcement learning.
 In another life I was working on next generation of telecommunication approaches (5G at the time). <br/>
 - Not all of my research works are published but the few of them that are published can be found here at my [scholar page](https://scholar.google.ca/citations?user=zbrHCycAAAAJ&hl=en)<br/>
 - I am a researcher at [TDMDAL](https://www.rotman.utoronto.ca/FacultyAndResearch/EducationCentres/TDMDAL), Finhub, and [Rotman school of Management](https://www.rotman.utoronto.ca/).
 - I spent some time at [Cohere](https://cohere.ai/) as a machine learning researcher where I train large representational language models.<br/>